 Some are convinced the crosses are proof.
 Others say it’s a hoax.

 Charles Manier and his family unearthed the objects in 1924 after digging through layers of hardened sediment known as caliche.
 Among the artifacts found was a 64-pound, 20-inch-long lead cross.

 Listen to an interview with Arizona History Museum Curator Julie Arriola:

 Some believe the objects are evidence that Jews from Rome settled the area around C.E.
 800.

-A 2016 article in Epoch Times quotes a medieval scholar as saying he believes the artifacts are real.
+A 2016 article in Epoch Times quotes a medieval scholar saying he believes the artifacts are authentic.

 But those who doubt their authenticity point to some of the inscriptions on the objects as standard literary quotations cribbed from Latin grammar books.